saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/yaml-config.md

 We recommend using a YAML config file in production environments.
 * **Facilitates tracking tunnel configuration changes** because they're all included in a single YAML file.
-* **Facilitates management of potentially long CLI options such as tunnel-domains, direct-domains, etc...**
+* **Facilitates management of potentially long CLI options such as tunnel-domains and direct-domains.**
-* **Secures Sauce Connect Proxy credentials with tighter access control**.
+* **Secures Sauce Connect Proxy credentials with tighter access control.**

 ## Using the YAML Config File